-I debated on whether I should do a nice Thanksgiving Day post as I’ve done in the past (I still love this one.)
-But this year, I thought I would write a post for those of you who have barely made it through the October slump, and are so dreading the return to school next week that you can’t even enjoy your time off.
+I wanted to write a post for those of you who are barely making it, and are so dreading the return to school the following morning that you can’t even enjoy your evenings off.
 The idea of going back to that place just makes you sick to your stomach.
 I get it.
 I have been in your shoes.
 And I’ll share with you what happened when I quit my teaching position at exactly this point in the school year almost ten years ago.

 Quitting was one of the hardest decisions I ever made.
 My administrators were blindsided by the decision–after all, I was an experienced teacher with multiple years in urban schools, and I had a good handle on my classroom.
 My students were learning, and their benchmark test scores showed strong gains.
 The kids liked me, their parents liked me.
 Things seemed to be fine.
 But what people didn’t know was that it took EVERYTHING out of me to keep it that way.